DCollinsOwuor/H1N1pdm09_and_H3N2_virus_genome_assembly_and_global_dataset_collation/README.md

 ### Introduction

-This work describes **H1N1pdm09 and H3N2 viruses whole-genome sequence (WGS)** data collection from Kenya.
+This work describes **H1N1pdm09 and H3N2 viruses whole-genome sequencing (WGS)** data collection from Kenya.
 The aim of the repository is to give a summary of the dataset from Kenya and analyses of the data.

 ### General instructions